Understanding What Causes Allergies: Investigating Triggers for Relief

 A: Prevent allergies by reducing exposure to triggers.
 Keep living spaces clean, use allergen-proof bedding, and invest in air purifiers.
 During high pollen seasons, keep windows closed.
 Regular cleaning, proper ventilation, and minimizing contact with known allergens are critical steps in preventing allergic reactions.

-Q: Why do I have allergies all of a sudden?
+Q: Why do I have allergies suddenly?

 A: Sudden allergies may result from new exposures or environmental changes.
 Environmental factors, like moving to a new area with different allergens, can trigger sudden allergic reactions.
 Consider recent changes in diet, surroundings, or exposure to new pets, as they might be potential causes.